 Former leaders have been jailed or charged all over the world

-The big picture: Investigations into former leaders are hardly rare around the world.
-In at least 76 countries, leaders who left office since 2000 have been jailed or prosecuted — including in democracies like France, Israel and South Korea.
+The big picture: In reality, leaders who left office since 2000 have been jailed or prosecuted in at least 78 countries — including in democracies like France, Israel and South Korea.

 - Since 1980, around half of the world's countries have had at least one such case, and that's not counting impeachments or coups.

 Driving the news: Investigations into former leaders have been in the news around the world lately.

 - Israeli Prime Minister Benjamin Netanyahu's ongoing corruption trial has fueled some of the outrage over his judicial overhaul plan, while Brazil's Luiz Inácio Lula da Silva returned to the presidency in January after his corruption conviction was thrown out

 - Former Pakistani Prime Minister Imran Khan's home was surrounded this month in a botched attempt to arrest him, while former Malaysian Prime Minister Najib Razak remains in jail after a judge this week threw out a challenge to his corruption conviction in the multibillion-dollar 1MDB scheme.

 - Cristina Fernández de Kirchner, Argentina's current vice president and former president, was convicted of fraud but remains in office and out of prison because her position carries immunity and because she's launched what's expected to be a lengthy appeal.

 Several ex-leaders from wealthy democracies have also found themselves on trial in the past two decades.